Skip nav to main content.

 Our Special Loan Rate Discount offers a 0.25% APR reduction when you set up automatic payments (AutoPay) for your loan from a People Driven Credit Union checking or savings account.
 This discount is already included in the “as low as” rate advertised.
 To enroll in AutoPay and receive the discount, please call us at 248-263-4100.
 A representative will assist you in setting up monthly automatic withdrawals from your PDCU account.
 Note: The discount is available only for eligible loans with AutoPay set up from a PDCU account.
 Terms and conditions may apply.

-How does a personal loan or line of credit affect my credit score?
+How does a personal loan vs. line of credit affect my credit score?

 A personal loan can impact your credit score both positively and negatively.
 Making on-time payments can improve your credit score.
 However, missing payments or defaulting on a loan can harm your credit score.
 Applying for a loan also results in a hard inquiry, which may temporarily lower your score.

-What can I use a personal loan or line of credit for?
+What can I use a Personal Line of Credit vs. Personal Loan for?

 Personal loans can be used for a variety of purposes, including: debt consolidation, home improvements, medical expenses, major purchases (appliances, electronics), special events (weddings, vacations), or emergency unplanned expenses.